Human chess

-A game of body painted human chess at the World Bodypainting Festival in Pörtschach am Wörthersee, Carinthia, Austria.

 Human chess, living chess or live chess is a form of chess in which people take the place of pieces.
 The game is typically played outdoors, either on a large chessboard or on the ground, and is often played at Renaissance fairs.

-In Vietnam, human chess is one of the folk games that take place during folk festivals of in general and the Northern Delta in particular, especially during the Lunar New Year of the nation.
+In Vietnam, human chess is one of the folk games that take place during folk festivals in general and the Northern Delta in particular, especially during the Lunar New Year of the nation.

 Forms

 Many human chess games are choreographed stage shows performed by actors trained in stage combat.
 When this is the case, piece captures are represented by choreographed fights that determine whether the piece is actually taken or not.
 Alternatively, the pieces may spar, following rules similar to those used by the Society for Creative Anachronism.

 Instances

 A costumed human chess game has been staged every two years in the second week of September in the Italian city of Marostica, in Province of Vicenza, since 1923.
 The game commemorates a legendary chess game played in 1454 by two young knights in order to settle which of them would court the lady that both had fallen in love with.
-The event lasts 3 days.
+The event lasts three days.
 The participants of the game dress in historic clothes.
 The human chess game has strict rules which have been set by a specific committee.
 The performance lasts 30 minutes.